ioerror404/100DaysOfCode/README.md

 **92-Keylogger** - Create a simple keylogger that when executed captures all the keys pressed with a window context and parse them into a file.

-**93-Personal notepad** - Aim here is to develop a tool in which you can write whatever you want and it will be saved encrypted text in a file named with first word of input stream and current timestamp.
+**93-Personal notepad I** - Aim here is to develop a tool in which you can write whatever you want and it will be saved encrypted text in a file named with first word of input stream and current timestamp.

-**94-Personal notepad** - Develop a tool that can view a file encrypted with #93 notepad.
+**94-Personal notepad II** - Develop a tool that can view a file encrypted with #93 notepad.

 **95-Youtube Viewbot** - Simplest youtube viewbot that watches given url in a loop.